-The buildings housing Laurel Technical Institute meet the current standards for the Americans with Disabilities Act (ADA).
-If a prospective student has any special needs as addressed by the ADA, he or she should contact Laurel Technical Institute at 724-439-4900 and ask to speak to the Admission Department.
+The buildings housing Laurel meet the current standards for the Americans with Disabilities Act (ADA).
+If a prospective student has any special needs as addressed by the ADA, he or she should contact Laurel at 724-439-4900 (PA), (304) 381-2633 (WV), or 803-802-0700 (SC) and ask to speak to the Admission Department.
 Reasonable efforts will be made to accommodate his or her needs.
 See Students Seeking Reasonable Accommodations.